 Encinitas Mayor Catherine S. Blakespear is a fourth-generation resident of Encinitas.
 Elected to serve on the Encinitas City Council in 2014, she became the second directly elected Mayor of Encinitas in 2016 and was re-elected in 2018.
 She is also Vice-Chair of the SANDAG Board of Directors and a member of San Diego’s Airport Authority.

-Before running for elected office, Catherine served for four years as the Cardiff representative on the Encinitas Traffic & Public Safety Commission, nominated by her peers to be the commission’s chair in her final year.
+Before running for elected office, Catherine served for nearly four years as the Cardiff representative on the Encinitas Traffic & Public Safety Commission, nominated by her peers to be the commission’s chair in her final year.

 In addition to encouraging citizen participation in local government, Catherine is working to improve open space, trails, parks and beaches; upgrading Encinitas streets so they are safer and more pleasant for bicyclists and pedestrians; and keeping the city in excellent financial health.

 Catherine is also deeply committed to helping Encinitas become more “green.”
 Her environmental efforts include exploring the creation of a Community Choice Energy program, supporting the elimination of the use of styrofoam by retail establishments, prioritizing the city’s Climate Action Plan, expanding the amount of solar power created in the city, supporting the permitting of a rapid-charging electric vehicle station on city property, and increasing the amount of money and the energy spent on improving the city’s tree canopy.